pengbo0328/pgpool2_on_k8s/docs/index.md

 Next, let's deploy Pgpool-II pod that contains a Pgpool-II container and a [Pgpool-II Exporter](https://github.com/pgpool/pgpool2_exporter "Pgpool-II Exporter") container.

-Environment variables starting with `PGPOOL_PARAMS_` can be converted to Pgpool-II's configuration parameters and these environment variables can override the default configuration.
+Environment variables starting with `PGPOOL_PARAMS_` can be converted to Pgpool-II's configuration parameters and these values can override the default configurations.

 For example, here we set Primary and Standby `Service` name to environment variables.